Get Squiggling: Format

 The programme begins with a theme song.
 The lead character is Squiglet, a monster who speaks directly to the audience.
-The programme itself teaches pre-school aged children how to draw, as well as basic colors and shapes.
-The audience is encouraged to use drawing as a method of triggering imagination, and as a means to progress the story.
+The programme itself teaches preschool-aged children how to draw, as well as basic colours and shapes.
+The audience is encouraged to use drawing as a method of triggering imagination and as a means to progress the story.
 Each episode begins with him against a plain white background, which is gradually filled by the characters that he draws, like animals, objects, and landscapes, using his squiggle sticks and Squiggle Pad.
-There are seven different lines (loopy, round, straight, curved, bumpy, wavy and zig-zag) that Squiglet uses to draw with.
+There are seven different lines (loopy, round, straight, curved, bumpy, wavy and zig-zag) that Squiglet uses to draw.
 The main character is then animated by Squiglet saying the magic words, "1, 2, 3, 4, 5, Let's make our squiggles come alive!" and they join the story.
 All other content in the show is animated based on his drawings.
 If the main character encounters a problem, Squiglet draws an object to help them solve the problem.
 If a problem cannot be solved, the Squiggle Pad gives them a clue to the problem with a short, live-action video.
 While most episodes end with a song related to the episode, summing up the preceding story, some episodes starting with "Spaceman" end with an epilogue that what happened to the episode, summing up the same preceding story as before.
-Each episode ends with Squiglet saying "Thanks for all your squiggles, it's time to go now, but come back to get squiggling soon.
+Each episode ends with Squiglet saying "Thanks for all your squiggles, it's time to go now but come back to get squiggling soon.
 Keep on squiggling." and everybody says "Bye." before the end credits start to roll over.